Privacy notice.

 As a processor we will inevitably encounter such data – it is the nature of the conversations our customers govern – but we do not single it out, profile it, or use it for any purpose other than storing and making it retrievable for the customer.
 The customer, as controller, must identify an Article 9 condition (in practice, typically the substantial public interest conditions in Schedule 1 of the Data Protection Act 2018 relating to safeguarding, the provision of health or social care, or the protection of vulnerable adults) and document it in their Article 30 record.
 Our DPA template includes a section in which the customer formally records that determination.

-Our security controls (UK data residency, customer-managed keys, role-based access, audit logging) apply uniformly across all data we hold for a customer; we do not consider Article 9 data to need a stronger baseline because the baseline is already set for it.
+Our security controls (UK-region transient processing, role-based access, audit logging) apply uniformly to all data passing through our systems, and data at rest is protected by the customer's own Microsoft 365 tenant controls; we do not consider Article 9 data to need a stronger baseline because the baseline is already set for it.

 Children's personal data